 When an excited friend brought to me the manuscript of Mashingaidze Gomo’s A Fine Madness, at first I thought that there was something unfinished (and spooky too) about it as the jagged lines ran and ran seemingly incongruous.
 But I began to sense that the script was deceptive and I could have been fooled into dropping it.
 I started reading it in the middle of the night and I was alone and I never went to sleep afterwards.
 I felt that the room was peopled by all the heroes and traitors we read about in African History.

-The other time when a work of art had slowly dragged me to its depths was with Brathwaite’s The Arrivants.
+I remembered all the moments when a work of literary art had slowly dragged me to its depths in a similar way.
+Firts it was with Brathwaite’s The Arrivants.
 The second time was with Cesaire’s A Notebook of the Return to My Native Land.
 The third was with Armah’s Two Thousand Seasons.
-You pick a book, saying, ‘What do we have here?’
+You pick a book, saying to yourself, ‘What do we have here?’
 Then – gone!

 Immediately after, I asked to see the author because I had been told that he was a gunner with the Airforce of Zimbabwe.
-I wanted to see him in order to believe that he had indeed written A Fine Madness.
-Then the man I saw was a soft spoken gentleman.
+I wanted to see him in order to ascertain that he had indeed written A Fine Madness.
+Then what I met was a soft spoken gentleman!
 It was really an anticlimax!
-Later, I was to conclude that the Mashingaidze Gomo case is interesting in so far as he doubles up as a man of action and a philosopher.
-He lives at the cutting edge of history but he is able, meanwhile, to reflect on the African condition.
+Later, I concluded that Mashingaidze Gomo is an interesting case because he doubles up as a man of action and a philosopher.
+He lives at the cutting edge of history but he is able, meanwhile, to reflect on the African condition, piece by piece.

 We were both agreed that this script should be published because A Fine Madness is a charmed, mad and maddening prose poetry in which an armed man snoops into Africa’s history of deprivation and strife to do the painful arithmetic.
 Meanwhile, the Congo civil war of the late 1990’s rages on like a monstrous fire, eating and allowing brother and sister to get eaten by the syphilis of the West’s relentless desire to plunder.
 At the centre of this story is the anger and the question why the West is always at the centre of African conflicts, siding with one side and arming it against the other, as in the 1998 civil war in the Congo.